awassink/docker-training/README.md

 tomcat 8.5, so create a Docker image based on https://hub.docker.com/_/tomcat/ using a Docker file.
 Copy the war file to /usr/local/tomcat/webapps/cddb.war in the image.

-Link the cddb_mysql container to mysql so the application can connect to mysql by using the link option: --link cddb_mysql:cddb_mysql.
+Link the cddb_mysql container to mysql so the application can connect to mysql by using the link option: --link cddb_mysql:mysql.
 Give the backend container the name cddb_backend so it can be linked later on.
 Bind the tomcat port
 (8080) to a local port and check that the REST service is available using a browser or other tool (http://<dockerhost>:<bindport>/cddb/rest/).

 Step 3.
 Create an Docker image of the Angular web app